Agential realism: Background

+Summary

 For Barad, phenomena or objects do not precede their interaction, rather, 'objects' emerge through particular intra-actions.
 Thus, apparatuses, which produce phenomena, are not assemblages of humans and nonhumans (as in actor-network theory).
 Rather, they are the condition of possibility of 'humans' and 'non-humans', not merely as ideational concepts, but in their materiality.
 Apparatuses are 'material-discursive' in that they produce determinate meanings and material beings while simultaneously excluding the production of others.
 What it means to matter is therefore always material-discursive.
 Barad takes their inspiration from physicist Niels Bohr, one of the founders of quantum physics.
 Barad's agential realism is at once an epistemology (theory of knowing), an ontology (theory of being), and an ethics.
 For this, Barad employs the term onto-epistemology.
 Because specific practices of mattering have ethical consequences, excluding other kinds of mattering, onto-epistemological practices are always in turn onto-ethico-epistemological.